broughtj/Fin5350/Assignments/Assignment2/agile.md

 answers and Code Cells for Python code.
 You may wish to have some code in an accompanying (i.e. "imported") module to keep things clean.

-The SM may decide to use a Google Doc to keep notes for meetings to keep a record throughout the project.
+The SM may decide to use a Google Doc or a Markdown document to keep notes for meetings to keep a record throughout the project.

-All of these documents should be in a shared Google Drive folder.
-The PO should invite the Stakeholder to the shared drive and Scrum Board.
+All of these documents should be in a shared Github repository.
+The PO should invite the Stakeholder to the team repo and Scrum Board.

 Additional Resources
 --------------------